LANARS

 3. Upon selected menu item, change move selection background to a corresponding item's bounds, converted to our coordinate space.

-It's time to bind plan above with a practical knowledge.
-First of all we need to store received anchor somewhere — this is what method signature — anchorPreference(key:value:transform:) requires us to do.
+It's time to bind the plan above with practical knowledge.
+First of all, we need to store the received anchor somewhere — this is what method signature — anchorPreference(key:value:transform:) requires us to do.
 Create a new file called MenuItemGeometryPreferenceKey:

 struct MenuItemGeometry {